jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/symbolic-regression-gp.rst

 --------------------------------------------

 * With linear regression, trouble arises when the observed data has nonlinear relationships
+* It is still possible to find a high-quality model, but it would require several assumptions and guesswork

 .. figure:: regression_nonlinear_data.png
     :width: 500 px